Health Savings Account (HSA)

-- May not be claimed as a dependent on another individual’s tax return.
+- Cannot be claimed as a dependent on another individual’s tax return